DKMS37/Bamazon/README.md

        * Would you like to perform another transaction?
       ```
 If the manager Typed in "YES" and made the "2nd" selection "View low inventory",
+any item which is "3" in quantity or below,
 the following information will output to your terminal/bash window:

   ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonManager_viewLowInventory_03.PNG)